Rosatom responds to Le Monde article about uranium concentrate supplies from Niger to Russia

 Rosatom Press Service

-In the summer of 2024, the Niger authorities revoked the permit for the French company Orano to operate the Imouraren uranium mine.
+In the summer of 2024, the Niger authorities revoked the permit from the French company Orano to operate the Imouraren uranium mine.
 According to Le Monde, France covered 15% of its uranium needs thanks to Niger.

-Read more on this topic:
+Read also materials on the topic:

 Sources